Former students and employees

 Natalie Bohorquez (research assistant) – graduated from NCSU

 Becky Zhong (research assistant) – completed her MS in plant breeding at University of Minnesota, now in Environmental Sciences Ph.D. program at UNC Chapel Hill.

 Lorenzo Stagnati (visiting Ph.D. student) – completed his Ph.D. at Universita Cattolica del Sacro Cuore, now a post-doc there.

 Sara Bonefas (research assistant) – now working at Bayer Crop Science in RTP, NC

 Bode Olukolu (post-doc) – now Assistant Professor in Department of Entomology and Plant Pathology, University of Tennessee, Knoxville

 Tiffany Jamann (post-doc) – now an Assistant Professor in the Department of Crop Sciences, University of Illinois

-David Horne (M.S. student) – now a Ph.D. student in sorghum breeding at Texas A&M University, now a Phenomics Supervisor at Advanta Seeds
+David Horne (M.S. student) – completed his Ph.D. student in sorghum breeding at Texas A&M University, now a Phenomics Supervisor at Advanta Seeds

 Estefania Castro-Vazquez (undergrad assistant) – graduated from NCSU.